4th May 2021

 Why New Zealand?

-What can Kiwi businesses do to help?
+So what can Kiwi businesses do to help?

 Here are several more:

-- Consider implementing an EAP service
+- 1. Consider implementing an EAP service

 EAP (Employee Assistance Programmes) are employer-funded third-party services that provide assistance to help monitor employee wellbeing in the workplace.
 They’re a great incentive that pays off helping to reduce sick leave, absenteeism, and increase motivation and wellbeing for a happier, productive workforce.

-These services are confidential too.
-People won’t feel job-related pressures associated with reporting any issues.
-Sometimes people avoid speaking up to save face, because they don’t want to cause any further problems in the workplace.
+These services are confidential, so people won’t feel any job-related pressure associated with reporting issues.
+Sometimes people avoid speaking up to save face.
+They don’t want to cause any problems in the workplace.
 Having a designated third-party to listen helps.
 Sometimes having visual reminders that explicitly state phone numbers and contacts for confidential help can make all the difference.

 - HUMANS ARE BY NATURE, SOCIAL CREATURES, AND WE NEED STRONG INTERPERSONAL CONNECTIONS FOR OUR MENTAL WELLBEING.
 WHEN TIMES GET TOUGH, WE TURN TO OUR SUPPORT NETWORKS FOR A SHOULDER TO LEAN ON.

-- Take interest in employees’ financial wellbeing
+- 3. Take interest in employees’ financial wellbeing

 Rather than reprimanding their employees for high accident rates, the company decided to try an alternative, holistic approach.
 They incorporated new practices into their workplace, encouraging workers to seek financial help provided by the company, and to self-identify when their personal emotional burden was particularly high.